-Pre-service training programme
+Other training programme

-Training Programmes for competitive examinations One Month orientation programme.
+A) Training Programmes for competitive examinations

 The Government of Maharashtra has recognized that there is backlog of tribal community in different Government Departments.
-To eradicate the problem this Institute has been conducting training programmes for different competitive examinations which are being conducted by Maharashtra Public Service Commission and other recruitment boards.
+To eradicate the problem, this institute has been conducting training programmes for different competitive examinations which are being conducted by Maharashtra Public Service Commission and other recruitment boards.
 It includes guidance for not only written examination but also for interview techniques.